owenguoo/LifeOS/docs/qdrant.md

 ## Overview

-The Qdrant integration provides semantic search capabilities for storing and retrieving memories/past summaries from videos (embedding the text, NOT the video) using vector embeddings.
+The Qdrant integration provides semantic search capabilities for storing and retrieving memories from videos using vector embeddings.
 It enables users to search through their personal memories using natural language queries.

 ## Architecture